neurodroid/stimfit/doc/sphinx/manual/getting_started.rst

 Opening multiple files
 ======================

-`Stimfit <http://www.stimfit.org>`__ support drag and drop of files by simply selecting a file in your file browser and move it to an open session of `Stimfit <http://www.stimfit.org/>`__.
-To open varios files simultaneously you have to select them first on your file browser and move it to a `Stimfit <http:www.stimfit.org/>`__ session.
-A menu will appear (see bellow), that asks you if you want to put your selected files all together in a single file.
+`Stimfit <http://www.stimfit.org>`__ supports drag-and-drop file opening.
+Select a file or a list of files in your file browser and move it to the main `Stimfit <http://www.stimfit.org/>`__ program window.
+A dialog window will appear (see below) asking you whether you want to merge all your selected files in a single file.

     .. figure:: images/put_files.png
         :align: center